netascode/nac-import/README.md

 Traditionally `terraform import` would need to be run for each MO, which can be a time consuming and error-prone process.
 This tool reads imports from the terraform plan output and attempts to speed up imports by running `terraform import` requests in parallel.

-**Note** that this is not strictly required, but can provide additional assurance that a large terraform plan will not result in production impact in a brownfield AAC deployment.
+**Note** that this is not strictly required, but can provide additional assurance that a large terraform plan will not result in production impact in a brownfield ACI deployment.

 # Quick Start

 Run this tool from within the Terraform root folder.
 The CLI options are for exceptional cases and typically won't be required.

 ```
-Usage: aac-import [--verbose] [--no-cleanup] [--install]
+Usage: nac-import [--verbose] [--no-cleanup] [--install]

 Options:
   --verbose, -v          Print debug output to CLI